-Microphone audio
+Microphone audio connections

 The output of the microphone amplifier is available in analog or digital form depending on the setting of the DIL switch inside the reset panel (SW5).
 It can be wired to a comms system or to a console input port as required.

-Whilst connections can be made by adding a cable to the already cabled 37 way D type connector, J58 on the rear of the console surface, it is normally preferable and a simpler wiring task to use the 9 pin one on the rear of the PSU monitoring and distribution unit that is near equipment racks.
+Connections are made by adding a cable to the 37 way D type on the rear of the console surface or to the 9 pin one on the rear of the PSU monitoring and distribution unit that is part of the equipment racks.